Applications to the Honors College for the Fall 2026 semester are now open through June 1, 2026.

-If you are a Fall 2025 incoming freshman recipient of the UNT Meritorious Scholarship for National Merit Finalists, Terry Foundation Scholarship, Texas Leadership Scholarship or a President's Elite ($12,000) or Honors ($10,000) Level UNT Excellence Scholarship, you do not need to complete an application—you are automatically admitted into the Honors College.
+If you are a Fall 2026 incoming freshman recipient of the UNT Meritorious Scholarship for National Merit Finalists, Terry Foundation Scholarship, Texas Leadership Scholarship or a UNT Excellence Scholarship in the amount of $12,000, $10,000, or $8,000 you do not need to complete an application—you are automatically admitted into the Honors College.
+You will be contacted with additional information in mid-March/early April with additional details on accepting your automatic admission.

 Students that are not automatically admitted to the Honors College may apply to join the Honors College after being admitted to UNT.
 Once you have been assigned a UNT Student ID number and a UNT email, use the link below to complete your application.